uCring3/Discord-Chess-Bot/README.md

 # Discord-Chess-Bot
-Discord Bot to play Chess with friends, it works with text commands and generate an emoji board.
+Discord Bot to play Chess with friends, it works with text commands and generates an emoji board.